eartheos-app/api-docs/readme.md

 ###### Style

 The `style` `Collection` allows for the definition of a default "base" layer style at the collection level. `LayerStyle`s set on individual layers will override this setting if they are specified.

+###### Colors

+Eartheos can handle any color values that CSS can handle.
+If you set a color of an object or colors in a `scale` you can use values like "hsla(0, 100%, 50%, 1.0)", "#00FF00", "rgb(0, 0, 255)", or "cyan".

 ###### Map Types